eranamar-zz/eranamar.github.io/_posts/2017-06-11-Visualizing-high-dimensional-data-with-t-SNE.markdown

 where <span class="MathJax_Preview"><script type="math/tex">
 P_{i}=(p_{1|i},...,p_{N|i}),\,Q_{i}=(q_{1|i},...,q_{N|i})
 </script>
-</span>.
+</span> and the initialization of low-dimensional data is random around the origin.
 </div>
 <div class="Indented">
-The initialization of low-dimensional data is random around the origin.
 Notice the loss function, Kullback–Leibler (KL) divergence, is a natural way to measure similarity between two distributions.<br>
 Also notice that this loss puts more emphasis on preserving the local structure of the data.
 KL-div is asymmetric, so different kinds of errors have a different affect:
 </div>
 <ul>